 - What are the neuronal stimuli and signaling pathways that can trigger reactivation of the virus?

 - How are cellular proteins recruited to the viral genome during reactivation?

-- How do cellular pathways intersect with changes to the viral chromatin structure?
+- How do cellular pathways intersect with the viral chromatin structure to promote gene expression?

 - What determines whether a viral genome undergoes reactivation?

 HSV persists for life in fully differentiated neurons.
 As specialized cell types, neurons likely have unique responses to viral infection.
 The latent HSV genome is nucleosomal, which makes it indistinguishable from host DNA, and is therefore largely hidden from the host immune response.
 Therefore, it is unknown if and how neurons respond to initial HSV infection and reactivating viruses.

 - Do neurons sense and mount innate immune responses to reactivating HSV?

 - Certain innate immune pathways restrict reactivation, whereas others are co-opted for reactivation.
 How do these immune pathways intersect with the viral genome to impact these differential outcomes?